 Importance of insect collections/museums in Agriculture

-Collection, identification and characterization of insects and mites that impact Indian agriculture and biosecurity, including pests of crops, alien invasive species, biological control agents for insect pests and weeds, species of quarantine significance are prerequisites for effective pest management strategies and reduction of crop losses.
+Collection, identification, and characterization of insects and mites that impact Indian agriculture and biosecurity, including pests of crops, alien invasive species, biological control agents for insect pests and weeds, species of quarantine significance are prerequisites for effective pest management strategies, and reduction of crop losses.

 Role of National Pusa Collection

-Teaching: As a part of entomology curriculum we offer courses to masters and doctoral students in insect taxonomy.
+Teaching: As a part of the entomology curriculum we offer courses to masters and doctoral students in insect taxonomy.
 Museum specimens are used in classes to educate students on insect diversity and taxonomy.

-Research and explorations: Collection, characterization and preservation of reference collections of insect specimens for scientific studies.
+Research and explorations: Collection, characterization, and preservation of reference collections of insect specimens for scientific studies.